inv4fee2020/pli_node_conf/node_backup_restore.md

 With scenarios 2. & 3. the assumption is that you have copied the relevant backup files to the original path "/plinode_backups" on your now reset / new VPS host.

+All of these scenarios involved the installation of the node deployment files

 ##### Keys points to remember.